How to prevent age-related macular degeneration?

 Your genes don’t determine your fate.
 Even with family history, you can lower your AMD risk through prevention.
 The best protection comes from combining healthy eating, exercise, eye protection, and regular checkups.

 Starting these steps today gives you the best shot at keeping clear, sharp vision throughout life.
-Your future self will thank you for protecting your sight.
+Adopting these habits now helps preserve your vision long-term.

 FAQs